iqiyi/dpvs/README.md

 $ ./usertools/dpdk-devbind.py -b igb_uio 0000:06:00.0
 ```

+> Note that a kernel parameter `carrier` is added to `rte_kni.ko` since [DPDK v18.11](https://elixir.bootlin.com/dpdk/v18.11/source/kernel/linux/kni/kni_misc.c), and the default value for it is "off".
+We need to load `rte_kni.ko` with the extra parameter `carrier=on` to make KNI devices work properly.

 `dpdk-devbind.py -u` can be used to unbind driver and switch it back to Linux driver like `ixgbe`.
 You can also use `lspci` or `ethtool -i eth0` to check the NIC PCI bus-id.
-Please see [DPDK site](http://www.dpdk.org) for details.
+Please refer to [DPDK site](http://www.dpdk.org) for more details.

 > Note: PMD of Mellanox NIC is built on top of libibverbs using the Raw Ethernet Accelerated Verbs AP.
 It doesn't rely on UIO/VFIO driver.
 Thus, Mellanox NICs should not bind the `igb_uio` driver.
 Refer to [Mellanox DPDK](https://community.mellanox.com/s/article/mellanox-dpdk) for details.